Arthuchaut/unilang/README.md

 ## The instruction string length

-An instruction can be defined with a string length of 1 to "infinit" (of course it should be ridiculous to define a statement with a length of 1 000 000 😏).
+An instruction can be defined with a string length from 1 to "infinit" (of course it should be ridiculous to define a statement with a length of 1 000 000 😏).

 ## Ambigous instructions

-An ambigous instruction is an instruction that can be considered with another due to the similarity of these pattern.
+An ambigous instruction is an statement that can be confused with another due to the similarity of these pattern.

 **For example:**